skylarkcob/sb-core/readme.txt

 2. Change or remove base slug for custom post type and taxonomy.

 == Changelog ==
+= 2.7.0 =
+* 06/12/2024: Fix Function _load_textdomain_just_in_time was called incorrectly.
+Translation loading for the domain was triggered too early.
+This is usually an indicator for some code in the plugin or theme running too early.
+Translations should be loaded at the init action or later.
+* 09/12/2024: Need check verify email key with saved key in database.

 = 2.6.2 =
 * 29/11/2024: Now plugin require PHP 8.0 or later.
 * 29/11/2024: Move load plugin textdomain to init action.